 Why do you train?

-This should be the first question you ask yourself before deciding on any training program.
-The way you approach training and the type of strength and conditioning program you follow outside of your academy must align with your answer.
+“Why you are doing this” should be the first question you ask yourself before deciding on anything.
+The way you approach training and the type of strength and conditioning program you follow outside of the academy must align with your answer.

 How Long Do You Want to Do BJJ?

 Too many people train like they are getting ready to compete at the world championship, but never actually intend to do so.
-Even worse, people train like they are preparing for the worlds year round.
-Most people training BJJ will never win a black belt world championship.
-Most will never even compete.
+Even worse, people train like they are preparing for the ‘Worlds’ year round.
+Most people training BJJ will never win a world championship.
+Most will never compete, or even want to.
 Yet, walk into most academies and you would think everyone is getting ready to do just that.

 Monitor Your Training Intensity

-In Brazilian jiu jitsu, intensity must be monitored closely.
+In Brazilian Jiu jitsu, intensity must be monitored closely.
 Training is taxing on the body, especially the nervous system.
-When you train too much, you will feel slow with your movements.
+When you train too much, you will feel slow with your movements and have a hard time recovering.
 That is a warning sign to take a day off or reduce your intensity.

-Since our goal is longevity, you should stick to two or three days a week of hard training.
-The other days are for light training sessions, such as technique or drills.
-If there are days when you train multiple times, one of the sessions needs to be light and should be done after your more intense session.
+Since for most of us the goal is longevity, you should stick to two or three days a week of hard training (depending on age and abiity).
+The other days are for light training sessions, such as technique study or drilling.
+If there are days when you train twice a day, one of the sessions needs to be light and should be done after your more intense session.

 Leave Your Ego at the Door

-Injuries can happen in a contact sport – I understand that.
-But an injury from not tapping is a different story.
+Injuries can happen in any contact sport, but an injury from not tapping is a different story.
 We all get caught in submissions.
 It happens.
 But do not let your ego get in the way.
 Tap before it hurts, not after.
 The more you tap, the more you learn.

 Next, listen to your body.
-If you do not feel like rolling hard, then don’t.
-You know your body better than anyone else.
-Some days your body might feel like going to the academy just for some light rolling.
+You know your body better than anyone else and if it is telling you it needs a break then listen.
+Some light rolling or drilling might be a better agenda for that day.
 Let your body – not your ego – determine how hard you train.

 Do Mobility and Recovery Work Every Day